 - Data record I/O counts can be displayed on the message line when printing

 management reports online as set by System-Option-14 in procedure DB03.

 - When converting from uppercase letters to lowercase letters and vice versa,

-both ASCII coding and EBCDIC coding is supported.
+both ASCII coding and IBM EBCDIC coding is supported.
 System-Option-07

 (value 6 or 7) in procedure DB03 sets the conversion logic to EBCDIC coding.